Frequently Asked Questions …

 We know that one day, hopefully many, many years from now as we “check out”, our lives will flash before our eyes.
 We just want to make certain that it’s something worth watching.

-John’s Answer – When we purchased the boat, it came with a Rocna 20 (44 pounds) anchor.
+When we purchased the boat, it came with a Rocna 20 (44 pounds) anchor.
 While this is a super anchor for this boat, I wanted something a little larger on the bow.
 I installed a Rocna 25 (55 pounds).
-So far (with limited time at anchor) we love it!
-It sets quickly and has given us confidence (and a good night’s sleep) during some pretty high winds.
+We love it!
+It sets quickly and, when coupled with the 250 feet of 5/16″ anchor chain, has given us confidence (and a good night’s sleep) during some pretty high winds.

 We also added several Caframo Ultimate 757 fans around the salon, galley and master bedroom.
 These babies really move air!
 We’ll be adding more soon.

-Although the boat was installed with a Garmin GPSmap 740 Chartplotter, I added to the helm station a mount for our Apple iPad containing the Navionics USA HD app.
-While the Garmin does a great job, I love the Navionics app!
+Although the boat is installed with a B&G Vulcan 9 Chartplotter, I also added to the helm station a mount for our Apple iPad containing the Navionics Boating app.
+While the B&G does a great job, I love the Navionics app!
 I have both of them mounted and running while underway as our primary and backup navigation.
 However, it’s sometimes difficult to decide which is primary and which is backup.

 When we purchased the boat, it didn’t have an electric anchor windlass.
 The previous owner was much stronger than me (Better looking, too.
 Right, Pam?) and chose to pull up chain and anchor by hand.
 As I mentioned earlier, I upgraded the original Rocna 20 to a Rocna 25.
-I also had 150′ of new 5/16″ HT chain installed, along with a Lofrans’ Cayman 1000w horizontal electric anchor windlass.
+I also had 150′ of new 5/16″ HT chain installed (recently upgraded to 250′), along with a Lofrans’ Cayman 1000w horizontal electric anchor windlass.
 This thing is a beast!
-As two people that will be doing lots of anchoring, it’s a welcome addition to the bow.
+As two people that will be doing lots of anchoring, it’s a welcome addition to Dejarlo’s bow.

 For cruisers that tend more towards doing a lot of anchoring, a good anchor alarm, or two, is a crucial tool.
 While we are yet to find our favorite, we’re currently testing out, SafeAnchor.net, an app for both our Apple iPhones and Apple iPad.
 It was recommended by one of our favorite cruising blogs Sailing Britican.
 We’ll let you know how testing on SafeAnchor.net goes.